Kronuz/Xapiand/docs/_docs/reference-guide/schemas/field-types/date-type.md

 In the above example terms for the day, month and year are generated.

-## Date Math Former
+## Date Math Expressions

+The _Date Datatype_ supports using date math expressions when using it in a query/filter or during indexation.
+Whenever durations need to be specified, e.g. for a timeout parameter, the duration can be specified.

-Date math form allow compute math operations in the date before the indexation.
-The expression starts with an anchor date, which can either be now, or a date string ending with \|\|.
+The expression starts with an "_anchor_" date, which can be either `now` or a date string (in the applicable format) ending with `||`.
 This anchor date can optionally be followed by one or more maths expressions:

-* +1h - add one hour
+* `+1h` - add one hour
-* -1d - subtract one day
+* `-1d` - subtract one day
-* /d - round down to the nearest day
+* `/d` - round down to the nearest day

 The supported units are: